ashiq24/Fractals/README.md

 Rules: A set of production rules.
 Rules are taken in form of Python Dictionaries.

-Angle: Required Angle of roation for the fractals.
+Angle: Required Angle of rotation for the fractals.

 Side Length: Length of each side of the Fractals.